WASHINGTON UNIVERSITY SCHOOL OF LAW

 The casebook we shall be using is Henderson, Pearson and Siliciano, The Torts Process (6th ed.
 2003).
 I also highly recommend Peter N. Simon, The Anatomy of a Lawsuit (Rev'd ed.
 1996).
 A Bibliography of related materials, some of which I may specifically recommend during the course, is on this website.
 The more important of the works mentioned are on reserve for this course in the Law Library.
 They are listed on the Syllabus page.

 First Day Assignment:

-For the first class meeting on Monday, August 22, read the homepage for this course and read and be prepared to discuss pages 1-15 of Henderson, Pearson and Siliciano [hereafter, HP&S].
+For the first class meeting on Monday, August 21, read the homepage for this course and read and be prepared to discuss pages 1-15 of Henderson, Pearson and Siliciano [hereafter, HP&S].
 Prepare a written brief of the first case, Vosberg v.
 Putney, following the outline that appears at the end of this introductory page.

 The tentative Syllabus for the course, which may be changed as the semester progresses, indicates the topics we plan to cover and the order in which they will be discussed.
 Specific assignments will be made in each class for the next class; they will also appear on the Assignments page of this site.
 It too will likely be changed as we go.
 In general, if you keep about fifteen pages ahead in the Assignments you should not fall behind.
 Do not attempt to prepare much further ahead of the class, as you will find that class discussion will frequently inform your understanding of subsequent material.

 How to Contact Me: